javaee/website-template/README.md

 # website-template

-The gh-pages branch of this repo contains all the initial assets for a simple website.
+The [gh-pages](https://github.com/javaee/website-template/tree/gh-pages) branch of this repo contains all the initial assets for a simple website.

 * Clone your project repo

 :warning: **Make sure the master branch of your project contains both CONTRIBUTING.md** (see [here](https://github.com/javaee/website-template/blob/gh-pages/CONTRIBUTING.md)) and **LICENSE.md** (see [here](https://github.com/javaee/website-template/blob/gh-pages/LICENSE.md) for the standard GF GPVv2/CDDL/CPE).

-* Create an orphan branch that will host your site
+* Create the orphan _gh-pages_ branch that will host your site

 ```bash
 git checkout --orphan gh-pages